-The Louisville seamount trail extends 4300 km southeastward from the Osbourn Seamount (Fig. 2a) and comprises at least 75 individual volcanoes, 50 of them more than 3km high (Lonsdale, 1988).
-Their age decreases from ~77 Ma (Koppers et al., 2004) at the NW end of the chain, where the seamount trail is being subducted beneath the Kermadec trench (Ballance et al., 1989).
-An extrapolation of the LST suggests that the present position of the hotspot is located near the intersection of the Pacific-Antarctic Ridge and the Eltanin Fracture Zone (Lonsdale, 1988; Watts et al., 1988; Koppers et al., 2012b) although the last magmatism associated with the hotspot is thought to have occurred 1.1 Myr ago (Koppers et al., 2004).
+The Louisville seamount trail extends 4300 km south-eastwards from the Osbourn Seamount (Fig. 2a) and comprises at least 75 individual volcanoes, 50 of them more than 3 km high (Lonsdale, 1988).
+Their age decreases from ~77 Ma (Koppers et al., 2004) at the northwest end of the chain, where the seamount trail is being subducted beneath the Kermadec trench (Ballance et al., 1989).
+An extrapolation of the LST suggests that the present position of the hotspot is located near the intersection of the Pacific-Antarctic Ridge and the Eltanin Fracture Zone (Lonsdale, 1988; Watts et al., 1988; Koppers et al., 2012b) although the last magmatism associated with the hotspot is thought to have occurred 1.1 million years ago (Koppers et al., 2004).
 Forty of the seamounts have flattened tops and form coral-free guyots, but none of the more recent (<12 Ma) seamounts reached sea level.
-Buchs et al. (2018) have shown that the flat tops of the LST guyots formed as shallowmarine shelves comprising lava-fed volcaniclastic deltas, unlike the HEST guyots whose flattened tops formed by erosion and truncation of subaerial volcanic edifices.
+Buchs et al. (2018) have shown that the flat tops of the LST guyots formed as shallow-marine shelves comprising lava-fed volcaniclastic deltas, unlike the HEST guyots whose flattened tops formed by erosion and truncation of subaerial volcanic edifices.
 The difference in mode of formation reflects the smaller size and lower rate of magma eruption in the LST.
-The LST appears to be in decline (Lonsdale, 1988) unlike the HEST, where magmatic productivity has increased considerably over the past 20 Myr (Wessel, 2016).
-King & Adam (2014) estimated that the HEST mantle buoyancy flux is nearly an order of magnitude higher than that for the LST.
-The two seamount trails record similar relative motions between heat source (plume) and the overlying plate during the periods of interest: $\sim 6.5 \, \text{cm a}^{-1}$ from 85 to 42 Ma for the HEST, and \sim 7.5 cm a-1 from 74 to 50 Ma for the LST.
+The LST appears to be in decline (Lonsdale, 1988) unlike the HEST, where magmatic productivity has increased considerably over the past 20 Ma (Wessel, 2016).
+King and Adam (2014) estimate that the HEST mantle buoyancy flux is nearly an order of magnitude higher than that for the LST.
+The two seamount trails record similar relative motions between heat source (plume) and the overlying plate during the periods of interest: ~ 6.5 cm/a from 85-42 Ma for the HEST, and \sim 7.5 cm/a from 74-50 Ma for the LST.